ElementsProject/lightning/README.md

 [TPs' testnet faucet][tps] or [Kiwi's testnet faucet][kiw].
 You can send it directly to the `lightningd` address.

+You may need to generate a p2sh-segwit address if the faucet does not support
+bech32:

+    # Return a p2sh-segwit address
+    cli/lightning-cli newaddr p2sh-segwit

 [tps]: http://tpfaucet.appspot.com/
 [kiw]: https://testnet.manu.backend.hamburg/faucet